i-D's music class of 2017: cosima | read | i-D

 What's the best advice she's ever given you?

 She once told me that life was too short for one man.
 That freed up my mind.
-Go mum!
+Go mom!

 What's the worst job you've ever done?